-The renewable costs met the requirement that greater than 50% of costs above the applicable default tariff cap were renewable costs.
-Based upon this analysis, we are satisfied that the Licensee has provided sufficient evidence to demonstrate that each of the tariffs detailed above passes Outcome 3.
+Renewable costs and investment costs were considered to be renewable costs, and excluded costs were removed from the analysis.
+For two tariffs, the renewable costs met the requirement that greater than 50% of costs above the applicable default tariff cap were renewable costs.
+For one tariff the percentage of renewable costs above the applicable default tariff cap were within the margin of error, and we therefore consider the threshold to be met.
+Based upon this analysis, we are satisfied that the Licensee provided sufficient evidence to demonstrate that each of the tariffs listed above passes Outcome 3.